-First, the IWC Ingenieur Automatic is more comfortable on the average men’s wrist, and especially for those with smaller wrists.
-Thinner, sleeker watches are what is popular in the men’s watch category in today, and comfort is a big reason why.
-Secondly, the smaller dimensions not only offer a more comfortable wearing experience, it also makes the watch arguably more pleasing, visually, as a result of the better proportions.
-Lastly, the vintage inspired look, based on Génta’s 1976, is so cool compared to the more modern looks seen on all other current and new Ingenieurs.
+First, the IWC Ingenieur Automatic is more comfortable on the average men’s wrist, especially for those with smaller wrists.
+Thinner, sleeker watches are what is popular in the men’s watch category today, and comfort is a big reason why.
+Secondly, the smaller dimensions not only offer a more comfortable wearing experience but also makes the watch arguably more pleasing, visually, as a result of the better proportions.
+Lastly, the vintage-inspired look, based on Génta’s 1976, is so cool compared to the more modern looks seen on all other current and new Ingenieurs.

-Available only in stainless steel, and in your choice of a black dial, silver-plated dial or silver-plated dial with rose gold plated hands and markers.
-The indexes are applied and feature lume for easy night time legibility.
-The hour, minute and second hands are large, and feature luminous paint, making them very readable in most conditions.
-The solid steel bezel is brushed on the top and polished on the side and features 5 holes, but there are no screws like you see on designs such as the Royal Oak.
+Available only in stainless steel, and in your choice of a black dial, silver-plated dial, or silver-plated dial with rose gold plated hands and markers.
+The indexes are applied and feature lume for easy nighttime legibility.
+The hour, minute, and second hands are large, and feature luminous paint, making them very readable in most conditions.
+The solid steel bezel is brushed on the top and polished on the side and features 5 holes, but there are no screws as you see on designs such as the Royal Oak.

 The case features polishing on the sides, although the surfaces are predominantly satin-brushed.
-The bracelet has brushed surfaces, with satin finished edges on the links and a polished push-button release for the clasp.
+The bracelet has brushed surfaces, with satin-finished edges on the links and a polished push-button release for the clasp.
 The bracelet is integrated directly into the case.
 The clasp is engraved with the “IWC” logo.
-Uniquely, the bracelet link can be removed very easy: all you have to do is press the buttons on the rear center of each link with the included stylus.
+Uniquely, the bracelet link can be removed very easily — all you have to do is press the buttons on the rear center of each link with the included stylus.

 The Ingenieur is powered by caliber 30110 which runs at 28,800 (4hz), with 21 jewels and a 42-hour power reserve.
 The automatic movement is protected from magnetic fields, up to 40,000 A/m, thanks to a soft-iron inner case and a solid case back.
 More and more nowadays, watchmakers offer an open case back which allows a view into the mechanical movement.